jaihonikhil/ihatefewthings/content/post/getting-started/index.md

 ---
 title: What took me so lo_ong to start Blogging?
 # url: 'https://students.iitk.ac.in/eclub/'
-subtitle: Welcome 👋 I have just started with blogging and writing.
+subtitle: Welcome 👋 I have just started with writing as a medium to express my thoughts.
 This is just a warm up blog to start with this process!

 # Summary for listings and search engines
-summary:  Welcome 👋 I have just started with blogging and writing.
+summary:  Welcome 👋 I have just started with writing as a medium to express my thoughts.
 This is just a warm up blog to start with this process!

 # Link this post with a project